MPI-Dortmund/tomotwin-cryoet/docs/index.rst

    :align: right
    :width: 350

-TomoTwin provides you two workflows to get your particle picked:
+TomoTwin provides you two workflows to get your particles picked:

 In the **reference based workflow** a single molecule is picked for each protein of interest and used as a target to localize other instances of the protein.
 We provide a :ref:`step-by-step tutorial <tutorial-reference>` to make it easy for you to run it on your own dataset.